 Q: Was it easy meeting people and making friends?
 Did you make expat friends you wouldn't have otherwise?

-A: Yes, it was easy - South Africans are generally friendly, and making friends with locals is not a problem at all.
+A: Yes, it was easy – South Africans are generally friendly, and making friends with locals is not a problem at all.
 Indian expats get connected very easily.
-On the flipside, especially in Joburg, there are a lot of Indian expats and you might feel overwhelmed by looking at the Indian expat population - you might be tempted to stick to little Indian groups living nearby or those you work with.
+On the flip side, especially in Joburg, there are a lot of Indian expats, and you might feel overwhelmed by looking at the Indian expat population – you might be tempted to stick to little Indian groups living nearby or those you work with.
 Joburg has got a mix of Indian, European and African styles.
 An Indian expat would easily strike a balance between Indian and overseas living.
 Yes, I made few Indian connections here, whom I wouldn't have met if I was working from India.

-About working in Johannesburg
+Working in Johannesburg

 Q: Did you have a problem getting a work visa/permit?